 giant rock they've painted white

-new zealand wwoof workaway He also seemed to be sad that whaling was over, but nevertheless we enjoyed the history lessons, tangents and all, of the areas we were driving through.
+He also seemed to be sad that whaling was over, but nevertheless we enjoyed the history lessons, tangents and all, of the areas we were driving through.
 As we drove along the coast, the bus driver asked if we wanted to stop at a seal colony along the way.
 Although the majority of our fellow passengers raised their hands, everyone was still being indecisive, so when the driver asked again Holly put the matter to rest with a resounding "YES!," and we stopped for a photo op.

 New Zealand is also home to many fur seals, the sheep of the sea